owynrichen/owynrichen.com/content/deepfaking_my_voice.md

 # Open Source Models Demo

-Here's a demo of the outcome, it's poor at best in both cases.
+Here's a demo of the outcome, it's poor at best in both Open Source model cases (Bark and OpenVoice).
+The ElevenLabs API integration case sounds really close!

 <style>
     #loading {